Grep usage examples

 - Ignore multiple directories

-- Ignore file types
+- Exclude file types

-- Display file names only
+- Return file names

 - Chain grep calls